 This handbook/guide is meant to help both the new or less-experienced coach, the volunteer, or the parent with a full-time job that goes straight to practice after work.
 Or anyone that needs a ready-made, tried, and tested guide to coaching soccer at the U6-U8 age group.

-The guide can be used within an organization to help the club with their coaching development and ensure they’re providing the coaches with the education and help alongside their own guidance.
+The guide can be used within an organization to help the club with their coaching development and ensure they provide the coaches with education and help alongside their guidance.

 Essentially, you can take what you want from the guide.
-It’s not exhaustive, but it is comprehensive, especially with the principles of play, formations, and coaching basics.
+It’s not exhaustive but comprehensive, especially with the principles of play, formations, and coaching basics.

 The Practice Sessions

 We hope you find this guide helpful and time-saving, as it was created to be.
-We believe it will also help bring you the joy that comes with coaching youth players as they start their love affair with the beautiful game.
+We believe it will also help bring you the joy of coaching youth players as they start their love affair with the beautiful game.

 Fun, Respect & Integrity, Confidence, Teamwork, Courage, Competitiveness, Hard work, and Positivity

-These are the philosophies that are ingrained in our coaches and our organization and this goes into every drill and exercise we create.
+These philosophies are ingrained in our coaches and our organization, and this goes into every drill and exercises we create.

-Good coaching is such a powerful gift and an important role to be a positive figure in a young person’s life.
+Good coaching is such a powerful gift and essential in being a positive figure in a young person’s life.
 It can help nurture and form a young person with skills they will take with them throughout their life, but in the wrong way, poor coaching can negatively affect a child.

 This is why it shouldn’t be taken lightly.
-Everything you do is seen by the young mind and the parent.
-Therefore every minute you’re coaching or teaching is vitally important and takes dedication.
-That’s not to say it’s difficult, fun, and rewarding.
+The young mind and the parent see everything you do.
+Therefore every minute you’re coaching, or teaching is vitally important and takes dedication.
+That’s not to say it’s challenging, fun, and rewarding.